appletised/Free-HWID-Spoofer/README.md

 This isn't my best work by far, but I am releasing this for free for everyone to use.
 TPM bypasses aren't included.

 Virustotal: https://www.virustotal.com/gui/file/34fe9ee1dee23c32e61cea579abe0c332806c90f6a09e8d03573c7d3e73b8d80?nocache=1
-There are a few false positives but you are not forced to run this if you don't trust it
+There are a few false positives but you are not forced to run this if you don't trust it.

+Highest success rate on Gigabyte motherboards.

 ## Features